ARBUCHELI/CPU-AND-THE-DEVCLOUD/README.md

     main(args)
 </code></pre>

-# Step 2: Creating a Job Submission Script¶
+# Step 2: Creating a Job Submission Script

 To submit a job to the DevCloud, we need to create a shell script.
 Similar to the Python script above, I have used the <code>%%writefile</code> magic command to create a shell script called <code>load_cpu_model_job.sh</code>.

 This script does a few things.